OK, you are a complete newbie to digital marketing. And your customers are businesses not consumers.

 How can a B2B company like yours make use of digital marketing?
 After all, B2B marketing is very much a face-to-face deal involving a generous meal and a hand shake right?

 Well, not really.

 As a long-time purveyor of B2B marketing (this business blog is a case-in-point), I reflected on what worked and what didn’t in the B2B space.
-First, let me clarify what the difference between B2C and B2B digital marketing on the web is like.
+First, let me clarify what the differences are between B2C and B2B digital marketing.

 B2B Digital Marketing Defined

 Also known as online, Internet or web marketing, digital marketing uses Internet-based media like websites, social networks, emails and apps to reach and convert customers.
 Within the ambit of digital marketing, there exists many different pillars such as the following:

 Influencer Marketing: Working with social media influencers like bloggers, YouTube celebrities, and Instagram stars to promote one’s products and services.

 Email Marketing: Using emails and email newsletters to reach a B2B customer and convert them, often via a DRIP approach of offering valuable information.

 Mobile Marketing: Specific strategies for mobile users, which cover all of the areas above.
 Usually includes consideration of responsive websites (websites that are mobile friendly) and mobile apps.